vNPro3s/ai_chatbots_jossis/pro_files/python_hands-on_1.md

     old_in_future = input("Please provide ages of interest: \t")
     future_year = born_in + int(old_in_future)
     print(f'You will be {old_in_future} in the {future_year} year!')
-    cont = input("To exit type 'ex' - any other key for new calculations!!!\n")
+    cont = input("To exit type 'x' - any other key for new calculations!!!\n")
     if cont.lower() == 'x':
         break
     else: